 - Lock down your internal documents– create bottlenecks for corporate spies and identity thieves to get to your information, and make sure you have security measures in place to prevent low-tech hacks.

 - Have a plan for disposing of your documents– implement a shred-all policy, or hire a shredding company to come to your site and pick up all documents that you want to be shredded.

 The more you plan, audit, adjust, and improve your systems, the more you reduce your chances of being negatively affected by a data breach, corporate theft, or the victim of fraudulent activity on behalf of your company.

 There’s nothing worse than bad publicity from a data breach that affected thousands of customers and exposed them to identity theft or a fraudulent mail piece that tarnishes your brand.

-Run of the mill identity thieves are still low-tech- dumpster-divers looking for blank checks, credit card receipts and bank statements, which can be easily negotiated on the streets for drugs or chump change.
+Run-of-the-mill identity thieves are still low-tech- dumpster-divers looking for blank checks, credit card receipts, and bank statements, which can be easily negotiated on the streets for drugs or chump change.
 But today, most identity thieves have gone high-tech.

 Fraud is a huge problem for individuals and companies- there are information thieves that send out mail, email, and even online advertisements that try to take advantage of trusting customers and employees.
-Here’s some of the things we recommend to ensure you have all your bases covered to prevent fraud on behalf of or inside your company.
+Here are some of the things we recommend to ensure you have all your bases covered to prevent fraud on behalf of or inside your company.